FRC1466/Webb-Swerve-Lib/docs/creating-trajectories.md

 # Creating Trajectories

-This guide explains how to create, generate, and use trajectories with Webb-Swerve-Lib for autonomous robot movement.
+This guide explains how to create, generate, and use trajectories with Webb-Swerve-Lib for autonomous robot movement, with detailed examples and common troubleshooting steps.

 ## Trajectory Basics

 A trajectory in Webb-Swerve-Lib is composed of:

 - A series of waypoints (positions and headings)
 - Constraints (velocities, accelerations, etc.)
 - Motion profiling for smooth movement

 The library uses these elements to generate optimized paths that your robot can follow with precision.

+## Trajectory System Components

+The Webb-Swerve-Lib trajectory system consists of several components:

+1. **PathSegment**: The building block of trajectories that specifies waypoints and constraints
+2. **HolonomicTrajectory**: A complete trajectory object that includes timing information
+3. **DriveTrajectory**: A command that uses a PID controller to follow a trajectory
+4. **DriveTrajectories**: A class that defines and manages available trajectories

 ## Defining Trajectories